iamdhakrey/rustycord/docs/getting-started/first-bot.md

 # Your First Bot

-This guide will walk you through creating your first Discord bot with RustCord, from setup to deployment.
+This guide will walk you through creating your first Discord bot with rustycord, from setup to deployment.

 !!! warning "Development Library Notice"
-    Remember that RustCord is in heavy development.
+    Remember that rustycord is in heavy development.
 This tutorial is for **learning and experimentation only**.
 Do not use the resulting bot in production environments.

 ## Prerequisites